Gustaf Mauritz Armfelt: Legacy

-Together with Göran Magnus Sprengtporten, Armfelt is regarded as one of the fathers of Finnish independence.
-Because of his unpopularity among the anti-Gustavian Swedish nobility and the fact that he "turned Russian", Armfelt has been a rather-mysterious and generally-unknown character in Swedish history.
+Together with Count Georg Magnus Sprengtporten, Armfelt is regarded as one of the fathers of Finnish independence.
+Because of his unpopularity among the anti-Gustavian Swedish nobility and the fact that he "turned Russian", Armfelt has been a somewhat mysterious and generally unknown character in Swedish history.

 Ignorance of Armfelt and his accomplishments persisted for well over a century in Sweden and only recently has a more nuanced, positive approach to Armfelt emerged there.
 In Finland, he has always been highly regarded as a great patriot and statesman.

+Ambassador Ilkka Pastinen, who translated Stig Ramel's book about Armfelt from Swedish to Finnish, describes Armfelt's estate, Joensuu Mansion, as significant for the Finns, comparable to how Mount Vernon, the private home of President George Washington, is significant for Americans.
+Armfelt supported the American Revolutionary War.

 Because Armfelt chose to remain loyal to Finland and its people, rather than its former ruler, he was labeled as a traitor in Sweden and sentenced to death for treason.
 The Swedish people could not accept at the time the loss of Finland, which had been part of the realm for over 600 years.
 Their anguish was exacerbated by the fact that the province had been lost to Sweden's archenemy, Russia.
 Armfelt's death sentence, however, had no actual meaning outside of Sweden as there was never a realistic Swedish attempt launched to recapture Finland.
 Politicians threatened action mainly to gain favour among the nobles and populace.
 Already, in 1812, Sweden allied with Russia, and the sentence was annulled.

 Family

-In 1785, Armfelt married Countess Hedvig Ulrika De la Gardie (1761–1832), daughter of Count Carl Julius De la Gardie and Countess Magdalena Christina Stenbock.
+In 1785, Armfelt married Countess Hedvig Ulrika De la Gardie (1761–1832), daughter of Count Carl Julius De la Gardie and his wife, Countess Magdalena Christina Stenbock.

 They had the following eight children: